streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 For performance considerations, developers should use a single map, instead of multiple maps that extract single events/functions.
 It's better to perform as much extraction as possible from a singular, top-level map module and then pass the data around for consumption by other Substreams modules.
 This is the most straightforward, simplistic, and recommended approach for both the backend and consumer development experience.

-A few notable facts and use cases for working map modules include:
+Notable facts and use cases for working map modules include:

 - Extracting model data from an event or a function's inputs.
 - Reading data from a block and transforming said data into a custom protobuf structure.